ancnudde/Artificial_intelligence/README.md

 but necessary for optimal performance.
 On the other hand,
 some features could be very descriptive but experimentally expensive to obtain.
-Protein sequence information has become very cheap in the last years however.
+Protein sequencing on the other hand has become very cheap in the last years, and protein sequence information is abundant.
 As on the moment of writing,
-the public database UniProt (Morgat 2019) contained  181,252,700 sequences.
+the public database UniProt (Morgat 2019) contained  181,252,700 protein sequences.
-However, only 562,253 (0.32 %) contained manual annotation of features with experimental evidence.
+However, only 562,253 (0.32 %) contained manual annotations of features with experimental evidence.
+Often ML-based predictors,
-Frequently when producing ML-based predictors, these are based on well defined features and as a result discard more than 99% of the available sequences.
+are trained on well defined features and as a result discard more than 99% of the available sequences.
-However just the knowledge that the sequence is from and extant protein is already useful information.
+However just the knowledge that the sequence exists and is from and extant protein is already useful information.

 <!-- UniRep representation -->
-A research group (Alley 2019) took inspiration from state-of-art natural language processing method.
+A research group (Alley 2019) took inspiration from a state-of-art natural language processing method, which trains a mLSTM RNN on a next character prediction problem.
-This method trains a mLSTM RNN a next character prediction problem, and uses the hidden states to form a rich representation of the text.
+Subsequently the hidden states are used to form a rich representation of the text.
 Similarly, Alley et al. trained a mLSTM RNN on next residue prediction of the protein sequences.
 To achieve this goal,
-the neural network will encode its own features in the hidden nodes to achieve his goal.
+the neural network will encode its own features in the hidden nodes to predict the next residue.
 A trained network can subsequently be used to generate a fixed length vector in which important protein features are encoded.
 They have shown that such vector can significantly improve the performance of ML based predictors as opposed to using raw sequence information.